KanwalBat00l/PpNniLab/Demo.md

 # Demo

-- In this demo, Id like to demonstrate a represntative application for PPNNI, this is a proof of concept and prtotype so instead of using the acutal implementation of SecFePAS, we are presenting a PPNNI dummy, which essnetially perform similar communication and partly similar computation.
+- In this demo, Id like to demonstrate a representative application for PPNNI, this is a proof of concept and prototype so instead of using the actual implementation of SecFePAS, we are presenting a PPNNI dummy, which essentially perform similar communication and partly similar computation.
+- Directory Structure,
+    - PPNNI.Dummy
+    - ServerManager
+    - AndroidApp

-- The PPNNI.Dummy contains client server application where client intiate the tcp commucation, with hello message, followed it up with TLS handshake, and eventually calculated image brightness using secret sharing.
+- The PPNNI.Dummy contains client server application where client initiate the tcp commutation, with hello message, followed it up with TLS handshake, and eventually calculated image brightness using secret sharing.

 ## Step 1: PoC PPNNI Dummy